 The Great Nova Scotia Pick-Me-Up

-New in 2019, The Great Nova Scotia Pick-Me-Up is coordinated by the Nova Scotia Adopt-A-Highway program and supported in part by the municipality.
+The Great Nova Scotia Pick-Me-Up is coordinated by the Nova Scotia Adopt-A-Highway program and supported in part by the municipality.

 How to dispose of the litter you collect

 Garbage and recycling can be disposed of by dividing it between participants and placing it curbside with your household waste.
 This material will count towards the current limit 6 garbage bags per single unit household and sorting rules still apply.
 There is no limit for the amount of recyclables you can put out for collection.

 Participants are also encouraged to deliver collected garbage directly to the Otter Lake Waste Facility.
 If your event is registered in the Pick-Me-Up program, your tipping fees will be waived.
 Please email HRM staff at firstname.lastname@example.org to make drop off arrangements.

 If neither of these options can be accommodated by your group, please contact 311 for assistance.